Alessio2704/monte-carlo-simulator/README.md

 ```

 **Step 5: Define the Python Signature**
-Finally, teach the compiler about your new function so it can be validated and used in scripts.
+Finally, teach the compiler about your new function.
+The dynamic loader will find this automatically.
-*File: `compiler/vsc/functions/financial.py`*
+_File: `compiler/vsc/functions/financial.py`_

 ```python
 SIGNATURES = {
     "BlackScholes": { ... },